jweisman/almarestapi-ruby-lib/README.md

 ```

 ### XML Usage
 XML is the preferable format for APIs which work with MARCXML.
-The library supports working with XML as follows:
+The library supports working with XML using the [Nokogiri library](https://nokogiri.org).
+For example, a BIB record can be retrieved and updated as follows:
 ```
 AlmaRestApi.configuration.format = :'application/xml'
 bib = AlmaRestApi.get '/bibs/991395470000541'